 - Where was Jesus going to celebrate Passover?
 Matthew 21:1 - What did Jesus ride into Jerusalem?
-Matthew 21:2 - How does it make you feel to know that Jesus is King of Kings?
+Matthew 21:2 - What did people say as Jesus came into the city?
+Matthew 21:9 - .
+How was Jesus a different king from what the people expected? - How does it make you feel to know that Jesus is King of Kings?